cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 #### Selector basics

-> A simple selector to match any documents with the `name` "Paul":
+> A simple selector

 ```json
 {"name": "Paul"}
 ```

+Elementary selector syntax requires you to specify one or more fields, and the corresponding values required for those fields.
+This selector matches all documents whose `"name"` field has the value `"Paul"`.

+###### selector with two fields

-> A more complex selector that matches any document with `name` "Paul", and that also has a `location` field with the value "Boston":
+> A more complex selector

 ```json
 {"name": "Paul", "location": "Boston"}
 ```

-Elementary selector syntax requires you to specify one or more fields, and the corresponding values required for those fields.
+This selector matches any document with `name` "Paul" that also has a `location` field with the value "Boston".

 ### Subfields